-Location Quotient, or LQ, is a measure of market specialization in an industry by comparing the share of that market’s employment in an industry to the national proportion of that industry’s employment.
-For example, Phoenix’s LQ of 1.71 indicates that the market has 71% higher concentration of the finance & insurance cluster than the nation as a whole.
+Location Quotient or LQ is a measure of market specialization in an industry by comparing the share of that market’s employment in an industry to the national proportion of that industry’s employment.
+For example, Phoenix’s LQ of 1.74 indicates that the market has 71% higher concentration of the finance and insurance cluster than the nation as a whole.

 Finance Operations in Greater Phoenix